-A minimum of 126 semester hours are required for the B.A.E. degree.
-Four categories of courses are required of PTPP students:
+A minimum of 120 semester hours are required for the B.A.E. degree in these categories:

-- 1. general studies; - 2. academic specialization; - human development (elementary and special education certification candidates only); and - 4.
-Professional Teacher Preparation Program.
+- 1. General Studies;

+- 2. academic specialization;

+- human development (Bilingual/English as a Second Language Education, Early Childhood Education, Elementary Education, Secondary Education, and Special Education majors only); and

+- 4. PTPP.

-General Studies Requirements
+General Studies Requirement